 Marble, Colorado is a town rich with history.
-Although the population today is only about 100 people, it once had a population in the thousands in the early 20th century, when marble (the stone) was discovered here.
+It is one of the smaller Colorado mountain towns, with a population of only about 100 people!
+It once had a population in the thousands in the early 20th century, when marble (the stone) was discovered here.
 A lot of the statues and architecture around the Unites States was built with marble from this town, and it’s impressive to see various slabs of all sizes sprinkled around town.

 Things to do in Marble

-One of the top reasons visitors flock to this town is to see the iconic Crystal Mill.
+One of the top reasons visitors flock Marble – out of all the small towns in Colorado – is to see the iconic Crystal Mill.
 It’s accessible by a long and gnarly 4×4 road that stretches for 4 miles along the side of a mountain.
 There are jeep tours that can take you up there, but I think the view is most rewarding if you do the full 8 mile hike in and out.
 The residents of the town have been petitioning for a permit system to reduce the number of OHVs (Off Highway Vehicles) that drive this path since it’s damaging the road, so I’m fully supportive of putting in the effort and hiking there on your own instead!

 Where to stay in Marble